Ken-Alviola/SQLZoo_SQL_Practice_Problems/README.md

-# SQLZo SQL Practice Problems
+# SQLZoo SQL Practice Problems

 - Used for SQL practice